 Aortopulmonary window is a rare heart defect in which there is a hole connecting the major artery taking blood from the heart to the body (the aorta) and the one taking blood from the heart to the lungs (pulmonary artery).
-The condition is congenital, which means it is present from birth.
+The condition is congenital, which means it is present at birth.

 Normally, blood flows through the pulmonary artery into the lungs, where it picks up oxygen.
 Then the blood travels back to the heart and is pumped to the aorta and the rest of the body.